Terra Formars (film): Plot

-Asuka Moriki appears alive aboard the BUGS 2 and transformed into an emerald cockroach wasp, capable of entering the bodies of giant cockroaches and manipulating them.
+Aboard the BUGS 2, Asuka Moriki is in emerald cockroach wasp.
 She revives Ichiro with water and they launch the BUGS 2 back toward Earth with a giant cockroach egg on board.
 The egg hatches and the giant cockroaches inside resist Asuka's manipulation and kill her.

 Surprised at the new evolutionary advantage of the giant cockroaches, Ko Honda commands the BUGS 2 to fall back to the surface of Mars.
 The cockroaches aboard the BUGS 2 call for the assistance of the cockroaches on the surface, who sprout wings and ascend into the sky to soften the landing of the BUGS 2.

 Back on the surface they face the remaining members of the human expedition team, all of whom inject another dose of DNA to transform and do battle with the hordes of cockroaches.
 Over the course of the battle they discover that taking a second dose will create an enhanced transformation with increased powers.
 Jim injects a third time, causing irreversible transformation.
 Shokichi attempts to defend him and is injured.

 Nanao appears, transformed into a silk moth, and spreads her dust over the cockroach horde.
 A cockroach fires a weapon at her, causing an explosion that destroys the cockroach horde as well as Nanao.
 Jim and Shokichi escape the explosion and fly away, only to fall back to the surface where Jim dies in his permanent insect form.
 Shokichi, after sparing the life of the cockroach leader, boards the BUGS 2 again and confronts Ichiro, who saves him from a cockroach attack then suggests that they return to Earth quickly on a two-person spacecraft.
 As they blast off, the leader of the cockroaches decides against flying after them because Shokichi spared his life.

 Back on Earth, Sakakibara fears what the reaction will be when Earth learns of their actions.
 Ko Honda admits that it would be their downfall and suggests preventing the vessel from returning to Earth and then disappearing from Japanese society.
 She attempts to shoot him but he stops the bullet and tosses a spider at her which releases a toxic purple spray and kills her.